 This list is not necessarily exhaustive and the department reserves the right to deny credit for any other courses where the subject matter overlaps too much.

-NEW RULE FOR BARNARD ELECTIVES AND TRANSFER CREDIT
+RULES FOR BARNARD ELECTIVES AND TRANSFER CREDITS

 - The joint major with statistics requires a minimum of 6 lecture courses in economics, one senior seminar and 10 classes outside of the department (math and stats).
 All majors must take a minimum of 5 of the 6 economics lecture courses in the Columbia Department of Economics.
-The remaining economics lecture courses may come from AP (IB, GCE) Credits, Barnard elective courses (3000 level), and Transfer credits (either taken before registering at Columbia or study abroad).
+The remaining economics lecture courses may come from AP (IB, GCE) Credits, Barnard elective courses (3000 level), and transfer credits (either taken before registering at Columbia or study abroad).

 - The Barnard offerings of the economics core classes are NOT acceptable substitutes for the core requirements.